OpenCode

 Cons

-- ✗Agent quality depends heavily on the underlying model
+- ✗Agent quality depends on the underlying model

-- ✗Local models are significantly less capable than Claude or GPT-4o
+- ✗Local models require significant RAM and are less capable than cloud models

 Community & Support